Headshed/cube-integration/CustomerDataAPI.md

 The assignment_id and customer_id must be integers.

-The API will return a > HTTP Response: 200 OK, and a JSON response with all available customer data, including any extra information fields configured for the assignment.
+The API will return a > HTTP Response: 200 OK, and a JSON response with all available customer data, including any cuistom fields configured for the assignment.
 ### Example response:

 ```json